ChrisWhealy/DistributedSystemNotes/Lecture 3.md

 ## Partial Orders

 A partial order is where, for a given set `S`, a binary relation holds that exhibits the following properties.
-This binary relation is usually, but not always written as `≤` (less than or equals) and allows you to compare the members of `S` using the following properties:
+This binary relation is usually, but not always written as `≤` (less than or equals) and allows you to compare two members of `S` using the following properties:

 | Property | English Description | Mathematical Description |
 |---|---|---|